cambridge-cares/TheWorldAvatar/Agents/CarparkAgent/README.md

 - One [property file for the carpark APIs](#api-properties) defining the properties needed to access the API.

 #### Agent properties
-The `agent.properties` file only needs to contain a single line:
+The `agent.properties` file contains the following content:
 ```
 carpark.mapping.folder=CARPARK_AGENT_MAPPINGS
+building.identification.agent.endpoint=http://<Building Identification Agent endpoint>:<Port>/buildingidentificationagent/postgis
 ```
-where `CARPARK_AGENT_MAPPINGS` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
+`CARPARK_AGENT_MAPPINGS` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
+`building.identification.agent.endpoint` is the endpoint of the Building Identification Agent.
 A sample file is found at `config/agent.properties`.

 #### Time-series client properties